Mummies Alive!

 Mummies Alive! is an animated series from DIC Productions L.P. and Northern Lights Entertainment.
 It originally aired for one season in 1997.
-The show was part of a general trend of "mummymania" in 1990s pop culture.
+The show was part of a general trend of "mummymania" in 1990's pop culture.

+The series opens in ancient Egypt, where an evil sorcerer kills a prince in order to gain immortality.
+He is entombed alive, but he is revived in 20th-century San Francisco.
+He finds the prince's reincarnation in a local boy and resumes his quest for immortality.
+The prince's Egyptian bodyguards are resurrected in order to protect the boy.
+They use the power of their patron deity Ra to transform into more powerful forms.
+Other Egyptian gods and spirits soon visit the modern world, including Anubis, Set, Geb, Apep, Bast, Sekhmet, and Bes.

 Plot

 In ancient Egypt, an evil sorcerer named Scarab kills the pharaoh's son, Prince Rapses, to become immortal.
-Entombed alive for his crime (Rapses' body was also never found), Scarab revives in the modern world and begins his search for Rapses' reincarnation, a San Francisco-dwelling boy named Presley Carnovan, to retrieve the spirit of Rapses so he can become immortal.
+Entombed alive for his crime, Scarab revives in the modern world and begins his search for Rapses' reincarnation, a San Francisco-dwelling boy named Presley Carnarvon, to retrieve the spirit of Rapses so he can become immortal.
 Rapses' (Presley's) bodyguards, Ja-Kal, Rath, Armon, and Nefer-Tina, along with Rapses' cat, Kahti, awake from the dead to protect him from Scarab.
 They use the power of Ra to transform into powerful guardians.

 Each of the mummies is aligned with the power of an Egyptian god.
 Ja-Kal uses the spirit of a falcon, Rath uses the spirit of a snake, Armon uses the spirit of a ram, and Nefer-Tina uses the spirit of a cat.
 The mummies are able to call upon it for magical armor and powers to fight superhuman evildoers by shouting "With the strength of Ra!".
 Once their strength is exhausted, they must rest in their sarcophagi to regain the ability.
 The mummies also have the power to make a horrifying face, usually used to scare away nosy bystanders.

 In addition to Scarab, the mummies often had to contend with gods and spirits from Egyptian myth summoned to the modern world, including Anubis, Set, Geb, Apep, Bast, Sekhmet, Bes, and many others, usually as part of one of Scarab's schemes that went out of his control.